sumcash-project/docs/app/assets/docs/011-developers.md

 ## Creating transaction

-In this simple example it it will be demonstrated how to use popular bitcore library to create a Sumcoin transaction.
+In this simple example it it will be demonstrated how to use popular bitcore library to create a Sumcash transaction.
 Example will be using node.js and javascript.
 Similar libaries can be found for practically all other programming languages though.
-Using bitcore is possible because Sumcoin is based of Bitcoin and the two share more than 99% of the code.
+Using bitcore is possible because Sumcash is based of Bitcoin and the two share more than 99% of the code.

 ```
 const bitcore = require('bitcore-lib');

 //
-// Add sumcoin network params
+// Add sumcash network params
 //

 bitcore.Networks.add({
-    name: 'sumcoin',
+    name: 'sumcash',
-    alias: 'sumoin',
+    alias: 'sumcash',
     pubkeyhash: 0x37,
     privatekey: 0xb7,
     scripthash: 0x75,